 There are NO cheap hotels in NYC!
 Tune in to channel 7 at 11 pm (Kidding, sort of.
 I’ll show you the best NYC budget hotels I could find)

 I bet you already knew that cheap hotels in New York City were few and far between.
-Well, I didn’t, since I’m a local and don’t really frequent the best secret hotels in NYC.
+Well, I didn’t, since I’m a local and don’t really frequent the best secret hotels and hostels in NYC.

 At least not when it comes to hotels.

 I live here, so clearly I never book cheap hotels in Manhattan NY (Thank God for free things to do in New York City, like the activities in this 4 day New York City itinerary).

 But when I finally looked up the price of some of the best hotels in New York City, I nearly choked.

 I started to wonder how anyone, besides multi-millionaires and Kim Kardashian, could ever afford to travel to New York City on a budget.

 The more I thought about it, the more it made sense since rents here are so completely out of control (Hello Ramen Noodles).

 I don’t even live in New York City proper, and I pay over a $1000 a month, and that’s not even for my own apartment (It’s actually pretty sad to look at what I get for my money.
 I also have two roommates.
 Part of the reason why I want to move ASAP.).